Anchor Town

 Sight

 Orange and black everywhere — on the housing blocks, the canteen awnings, the safety barriers, the children's school uniforms.
-The thread of light ascending from the Anchor, visible at all hours, a silver line that gets thinner and thinner until it vanishes into sky.
-Modular housing arranged in concentric rings against tropical blue.
-At dusk, departing climbers glow amber as they rise.
+The Spine's elevated pylons stretching south along the coast until they vanish into haze.
+Modular housing arranged in concentric rings against a fog-grey Pacific sky.
+At dusk, departing maglev trains glow amber as they accelerate south.

 Sound

-Climber departure — a deep electromagnetic hum that builds over thirty seconds, reaches a frequency you feel in your sternum, and fades over ten minutes as the climber ascends beyond audible range.
+Pacific Spine departure — a deep electromagnetic hum that builds over thirty seconds and fades as the maglev accelerates south along the coast.
 Between departures, the constant baseline of heavy logistics: crane arms, cargo locks engaging, loading platform hydraulics.
+One departure every twenty minutes.
 The town never goes silent.
-The Elevator never stops.
+The Spine never stops.

 Smell

-Industrial cleanser and salt air — the equatorial ocean is close, and no amount of Ironclad filtration removes the brine entirely.
+Industrial cleanser and Pacific salt air — no amount of Ironclad filtration removes the brine entirely.
 Canteen food in mass production, recognizable from three blocks out.
-The ozone tang of electromagnetic drive systems, strongest near the loading bays and during climber departures.
+The ozone tang of electromagnetic drive systems, strongest near the Terminal and during maglev departures.
 Clean, industrial, institutional.

 Temperature

-Climate-controlled interiors at 22°C — Ironclad standard, same as The Foundry.
-Step outside and it's 34°C with a sea breeze that makes it tolerable.
-The Anchor platform itself radiates stored heat at night, so the outer rings of housing are warmer than the inner ones.
+Climate-controlled interiors at 22°C — Ironclad standard.
+Step outside and it's 12–18°C with coastal fog and wind.
+The outer rings of housing catch the Pacific gusts harder than the inner ones.
 Workers learn to request inner-ring assignments.

 Feel

 Vibration.
-The Anchor platform transmits the stress of orbital traffic through every surface.
+Every twenty minutes, the Terminal transmits the electromagnetic surge of a departing maglev through every surface.
 Floors hum.
-Walls resonate during heavy cargo ascents.
+Walls resonate during heavy cargo launches.
 Veteran residents stop noticing.
 New arrivals can't sleep for the first week.
-The vibration is constant, low-frequency, and everywhere — the physical reminder that you live at the base of a structure carrying weight to space.
+The vibration is constant, low-frequency, and everywhere — the physical reminder that you live at the origin point for a journey to space.

 "You get used to the hum.
-You don't get used to watching the climbers.
-Every departure is someone leaving the planet, and you're the one who loaded their cargo." — Anchor Town maintenance specialist, overheard on the viewing platform
+You don't get used to watching the trains.
+Every departure is someone starting the trip to orbit, and you're the one who loaded their cargo." — Anchor Town maintenance specialist, overheard on the viewing platform

 Points of Interest